ziadoz/awesome-php/README.md

 * [Shunt](https://github.com/php-loep/shunt) - A library for running commands in parallel on multiple remote machines.
 * [Cilex](https://github.com/Cilex/Cilex) - A micro framework for building command line tools.
 * [CLImate](https://github.com/thephpleague/climate) - A library for outputting colours and special formatting.
+* [schedule](https://github.com/nanjingboy/schedule) - A simple tool that provides a easy way for writing and deploying cron jobs.

 ## Authentication and Authorization
 *Libraries for implementing user authentication and authorization.*